Panger95/PokeyPyManager/README.md

 --------------

-Thanks to https://github.com/rubenvereecken/pokemongo-api for providing the API used by PokeyPySnipe, and to all the developers who worked on the Unknown6 solution - PokeyPySnipe uses the encrypt dll/so files from http://pgoapi.com.
+Thanks to https://github.com/rubenvereecken/pokemongo-api for providing the API used by PokeyPy Manager, and to all the developers who worked on the Unknown6 solution - PokeyPy Manager uses the encrypt dll/so files from http://pgoapi.com.

 Here's a screenshot of it in action: